 "They provided a crucial cultural link to the rest of America, presumably making the residents feel somewhat less isolated and part of a broader American culture."

-"Also unique, coal-town theaters were part of multipurpose facilities, not individual structures in downtowns, as is normally the case.
+"Also unique, coal-town theaters were part of multipurpose facilities, not individual structures in downtowns, as is typically the case.
 They might share a larger building with the company town's soda fountain, billiard hall, dance hall, or barber shop.

-"They often didn't even have separate entrances from the street, meaning that the typical markers people recognize today—marquees, ticket booths, poster-cases—weren't present or at least weren't visible to passersby.
+"They often didn't even have separate entrances from the street, meaning that the typical markers people recognize today—marquees, ticket booths, poster cases—weren't present or at least weren't visible to passersby.
 Examples in the book include those in Scarbro, Stirrat, and Widen, among others."

 "Something else distinctive about historic movie theaters in West Virginia was that several of them were designed by an African-American architect, which was rare nationally during the era of segregation.